Do You Need Pool Chemicals With a Sand Filter? Complete Guide

 Cyanuric Acid (Stabilizer)

 Essential for outdoor pools to prevent chlorine degradation from UV rays.
 Target 30-50 ppm for traditional chlorine systems.
-Add 1 pound of stabilizer per 3,000 gallons to raise CYA by approximately 10 ppm.
-Test CYA monthly as it only decreases through water replacement or dilution.
+Use our all-in-one pool calculator to help you estimate / get in the ballpark.
+Test CYA monthly; it drops mainly through water replacement and dilution, plus a slow bacterial breakdown over the season.

 Chemical Testing Schedule